johnfedoruk/bangular/aio/content/guide/upgrade.md

 parameters, and destructuring assignments.

 Another thing you can do is start adding *type safety* to your code.
-This has actually partially already happened because of the AngularJS typings you installed.
+This has actually partially already happened because of the BangularJS typings you installed.
-TypeScript are checking that you are calling AngularJS APIs correctly when you do things like register components to Angular modules.
+TypeScript are checking that you are calling BangularJS APIs correctly when you do things like register components to Bangular modules.

 But you can also start adding *type annotations* to get even more out of TypeScript's type system.
 For instance, you can annotate the checkmark